z8RtksLil4/RhymetNeural/README.txt

-Rhymet is an open source Neural Network system Devloped by Ida.
+Rhymet is an open source Neural Network system Devloped by Ida (Me).
 A bit of Knowledge of Neural Networks is recommended before using Rhymet.
 You can look at Example.py for an example Network